 Please note that private school students are eligible for the free bus benefit, but are not eligible for the free rail benefit.

-If you would like to ensure that the KRF-Pass is successfully loaded, one tip is to take the following steps:
+To ensure that the KRF-Pass is successfully loaded, take the following steps:

 - Tap your DC One Card on a fare vending machine found in any Metrorail station.
 If there is a negative balance, bring it up to $0.

-- After several hours, or the next day, tap your DC One Card again on a fare vending machine at the same Metrorail station to activate your KRF-Pass.
+- After at least six hours, or the next day, tap your DC One Card again on a fare vending machine at the same Metrorail station to activate your KRF-Pass.

 - Check with the station manager to see if the KRF-Pass has been successfully loaded or log-in to your account at dconecard.dc.gov to check the status of your KRF-Pass.
 This activity can be done on the weekends to ensure the KRF-Pass is ready to use for school on Mondays.